Ranchi Rhinos

-Ranchi Rhinos (abbreviated as RR) was a field hockey team based in Ranchi, Jharkhand that played in the Hockey India League.
+Ranchi Rhinos was a professional field hockey team based in Ranchi, Jharkhand, that played in the Hockey India League.
 The team won the inaugural season of Hockey India League defeating Delhi Waveriders by 2-1.
-It is owned by Patel-Uniexcel Group.
-South African Gregg Clark is the head coach for the team assisted by Olympian Baljit Singh Saini.
+It was owned by Patel-Uniexcel Group.
+South African Gregg Clark was the head coach for the team, assisted by Baljit Singh Saini.
 German midfielder, two time Olympic champion, Moritz Fürste is the captain of the team.
-It was dissolved in 2014 after its owners had some dispute with HIL management.
-It has been replaced by Ranchi Rays.
+It was dissolved in 2014 after its owners had a dispute with HIL management.
+It was replaced by Ranchi Rays.

-Franchise Details
+Franchise details

-Coaching Staff
+Coaching staff

-South African Gregg Clark serves as the head coach for the team who is assisted by Olympian Baljit Singh Saini.
-The goalkeeping coach of South Africa, David Staniforth, acts as the goalkeeping coach and video analyst for the team.
-David Ian John of Australia is the exercise physiologist for the team.
+The goalkeeping coach of South Africa, David Staniforth, acted as the goalkeeping coach and video analyst for the team.
+David Ian John of Australia was the exercise physiologist for the team.

 Ownership

 The team was jointly bought by Patel - PS Group and Uniexcel Group on 14 September 2012.